jeffThompson/CreativeProgramming2/Week00_RampUp/README.md

 ### TLDR
 * Due January 26 at the start of class
 * Make a sketch that re-creates an early piece of code-based art
-* Export as a `PDF`, laser print at 7x7" along with a print of the original
+* Export as a `SVG` using [this template](https://editor.p5js.org/jeffThompson/sketches/KAPLMADjd)
+* Laser print at 7x7" along with a print of the original (we'll do this in class)
 * Watch the [Vera Molnar interview](https://vimeo.com/273642211) and post a response to Canvas

 ***